Stable rank-adaptive Dynamically Orthogonal Runge-Kutta schemes: Robust retractions with rank adaptation

 To compensate for the change in $\hat{Z}_i$, we must calculate $\LLo'$ such that $U_iZ_i^T + \Delta t \LLo = \hat{U}_i\hat{Z}_i^T + \Delta t \LLo'$.
 Finally, we apply a retraction of our choice starting from point $\hat{U}_i\hat{Z}_i^T$ in direction $\LLo'$ to update the span of $\hat{U}$ (in addition to updating $\hat{Z}$ again).

 The ambiguity here is how to choose $Q$, i.e.\ how to augment our subspace $U$.
 In \cite{lin_PhDThesis2020}, Lin considers taking the first few left singular vectors of the residual of $\LLo$, defined as $(I-\PT) \LLo$, with the largest singular values \cite{lin_PhDThesis2020}.
 This approach, while principled, can be expensive as it can require computing the SVD of $(I-\PT) \LLo$ at each step.
 A computationally efficient implementation of \cite{lin_PhDThesis2020}'s approach is to use the randomized SVD.
 Assuming $\LLo$ is low-rank, obtaining the first few singular vectors of $(I-\PT) \LLo$ is computationally cheap and provably accurate (see \cite{randSVD}).
 The randomized SVD inherently introduces stochastic variability into the rank augmentation algorithm, which is analyzed in \cite{hauck2022predictor}.
 Here, the randomized SVD is only used to choose the basis with which we augment the subspace, so it does not immediately induce a new error in integrating the dynamical system along the low-rank manifold.
 However, the stochastic variability may result in a slightly suboptimal choice of the basis $Q$.
-See Alg.\ (\ref{alg:rankAugment}) for an implementation.
+See Algorithm \ref{alg:rankAugment} for an implementation.
+We note that any retraction robust to overapproximation may be used in Algorithm \ref{alg:rankAugment}, e.g.\ the robust perturbative retraction with automatic gradient descent, and it should ensure that $U_{i+1}$ is orthonormalized.